 - Anna Hearne (Department of Linguistics, Macquarie University)

 - Wendy Lloyd (Stuttering Unit, Bankstown Community Health Centre)

 - Brenda Carey (School of Human Communication Sciences, La Trobe University)

 - Simone Arnott (Lees) (La Trobe Communication Clinic, La Trobe University)

 Group Lidcombe Program Training

 The randomised controlled trial of group delivery of the Lidcombe Program has been completed.
 Until the final outcomes and associated findings have been peer reviewed and published, it is not possible to offer training for this service delivery alternative.
-However, the final results have been compiled and are planned for journal submission during early 2011.
-Speech pathologists who are interested in receiving training in conducting group Lidcombe Program treatment can submit an expression of interest to our CPES Coordinator, Jane Kelly (.
-For those clinicians who register we will provide progress updates as soon as the research is available.
-We will also contact you when training is available.
+However, the final results have been compiled and are in press.
+Speech pathologists who are interested in receiving training in conducting group Lidcombe Program treatment can submit an expression of interest to .
+For those clinicians who register we will provide progress updates as soon as training information is available.